 Liz Simmons of Low Lily is raising funds for her new solo album (Poets)!

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

 - - Folk Music is like poetry in motion.
-The Peterborough Folk Music Society is alive and well.
-Experience John Gorka at Bass Hall in Peterborough on August 9th.
-Visit pfmsconcerts.org for more info and to purchase tickets in advance.
-UPDATE:
+The Peterborough Folk Music Society is alive and well and sponsoring virtual music concerts.
+Visit pfmsconcerts.org for info on their sponsorship of 2021 performances.

-- - Check it out: see poetry contests (current contest is on the theme of water and is open through September 15th) at the Rural Oklahoma Museum of Poetry.
+- - Check it out: see poetry contests and relocation news at the Rural Oklahoma Museum of Poetry.